exercism/java/CONTRIBUTING.md

 This is the top-level module, contained in the `exercises` directory.
 It is a container for the problem sub-modules.

-  * its `build.gradle` points the "main" sourceset to the example code.
+  * its `build.gradle` points the "main" sourceset to the reference solution.
   * its `settings.gradle` names each of the subprojects, one for each problem in the set.

 ### The Problem Submodules